White elephant (animal): Thailand

+Thailand has awarded the Order of the White Elephant to civil servants since 1861.

 Africa

-Albinos are much more rare among African elephants than in Asia.
+Albinos are much rarer among African elephants than in Asia.
 They are reddish-brown or pink, and may suffer blindness or skin problems from sun exposure.

 Western cultural references

 In English, the term "white elephant" has come to mean a spectacular and prestigious thing that is more trouble than it is worth, or has outlived its usefulness to the person who has it.
 While the item may be useful to others, its current owner would usually be glad to be rid of it.